nagypeter/helidon-tutorial/README.md

  greeting: "Hello Helidon MP from YAML config"
 ```

-In the MP project open the `io.helidon.examples.conference.mp.Main` class and add a new `buildConfig` method which reads the new config file.
+In the MP project open the `io.helidon.examples.quickstart.mp.Main` class and add a new `buildConfig` method which reads the new config file.
 ```java
 private static Config buildConfig() {
     return Config.builder()